menu

 Overall, Seven Valleys’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small borough, Seven Valleys does not have a public transit system used by locals to get to and from work.
+Seven Valleys is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics